Blenderwizard/Snow-Crash/level09/Resource/level09.md

 f 3 i j i 1 j u 5 y u e v a u s 4 1 q 1 a f i u q
 ```

-The resulting string is the password for the user flag09, just switch to the account and run getflag.
+The resulting string is the password for the user `flag09`, just switch to the account and run `getflag`.